r-clarissa/personal-workspace-manager/README.md

 # About The Project
-This project makes use of an artificial intelligence for object detection.
-It is is programmed and initially tested with pollens.
+This project is a personal workspace manager using MySQL and python.
 It implements the following:
 - adds duties and fields
 - displays duties and fields
 - modifies a duty or a field